Why Award-Winning Female Philanthropist Jillian Haslam Refuses to Give Up… On Anyone

 The Making of a Philanthropist: Harrowing Details from Jillian’s Story

-Even more, being British, they were treated as outcasts.
+Even more, being different, they were treated as outcasts.
 And as children can sometimes be quite cruel, Jillian was not spared any of this even though just a child.
 In fact, she and her sisters may have suffered even more than her parents.

 In addition to nonstop abuses from all kinds of places (detailed in her memoir Indian.
 English.), Jillian’s family also endured starvation, diseases and health crises – one after another – and even early death.
 Jillian’s parents lost four children to malnutrition and disease before Jillian was four years old.